Kornilov affair: Background

 Following the February Revolution of 8–16 March 1917 (O.S.
-23 February – 3 March), the Russian monarchy fell from power, and was replaced by a Provisional Government whose members came from various liberal and left-wing political parties, some previously represented in the Duma, and others in the Petrograd Soviet.
-However, the initial wave of support for the Provisional Government amongst the Russian people soon subsided and unrest grew, a result mainly of Russia's continued participation in the First World War and the economic effects of the fighting on Russian society.
+23 February–3 March), the Russian monarchy fell from power and was replaced by a Provisional Government whose members came from various liberal and left-wing political parties, some previously represented in the Duma and others in the Petrograd Soviet.
+However, the initial wave of support for the Provisional Government among the Russian people soon subsided, and unrest grew, mainly as a result of Russia's continued participation in the First World War and the economic effects of the fighting on Russian society.

-The unrest felt by the Russian people reached a peak with the Kerensky Offensive on 15 July 1917 (O.S.
+The unrest reached a peak with the Kerensky Offensive on 15 July 1917 (O.S.
 1 July).
-Kerensky's offensive was meant to boost the morale of the troops and reignite support for Russia's participation in the war.
-The offensive ended up having the opposite effect.
-Troops and workers became frustrated with Russia's continued involvement, which led to the July Days revolt.
+Kerensky's offensive was meant to boost troop morale and reignite support for Russia's participation in the war, but it produced the opposite effect.
+Troops and workers became more frustrated with Russia's continued involvement, which led to the July Days revolt.

 The July Days took place in the Russian capital of Petrograd from 16 to 20 July (O.S.
-3 to 7 July) and was a rebellion against the Provisional Government.
-The demonstrations during the July Days did not alleviate the frustrations of the Russian people and continued unrest throughout that summer sparked calls for more discipline and a stronger, more unified government.
-Unease also escalated amongst Russia's businessmen and industrialists in the Provisional Government.
-Support for the restoration of order was strong even amongst the members of the Provisional Government.
+3 to 7 July) and constituted a rebellion against the Provisional Government.
+The demonstrations did not alleviate popular frustration, and continued unrest throughout that summer sparked calls for more discipline and a stronger, more unified government.
+Unease also escalated among Russia's businessmen and industrialists and within the Provisional Government itself.
+Support for the restoration of order was strong even among members of the Provisional Government.

-Immediately following the July Days, Aleksander Kerensky became prime minister of the Provisional Government and swiftly appointed Kornilov the commander-in-chief of the Russian Army.
-With the help of officers of the Russian Army, Kornilov amongst them, he hoped to deliver a more unified form of government.
-The officers feared that ill-discipline amongst their troops accounted for the continued poor performance of the Russian Army in the war.
-They demanded the reintroduction of the death penalty on the front line as well as the abolition of the various soldiers' committees that had sprung up in the months following the Petrograd Soviet's Order Number 1 on 14 March 1917 (O.S.
+Immediately following the July Days, Alexander Kerensky became prime minister of the Provisional Government and swiftly appointed Kornilov commander in chief of the Russian Army.
+With the help of army officers, Kornilov hoped to deliver a more unified form of government.
+The officers feared that ill discipline among their troops accounted for the continued poor performance of the Russian Army in the war.
+They demanded the reintroduction of the death penalty on the front line and the abolition of the various soldiers' committees that had sprung up in the months following the Petrograd Soviet's Order Number 1 on 14 March 1917 (O.S.
 1 March).
-The officers, especially Kornilov, wanted to put an end to any signs of revolution in Russia, particularly in regard to the Bolsheviks.
-Kornilov mobilized his troops to Petrograd to address the revolutionary threat shortly after he was appointed commander-in-chief.
+The officers, especially Kornilov, wanted to put an end to any signs of revolution in Russia, particularly those associated with the Bolsheviks.
+Kornilov mobilized his troops to Petrograd to address the revolutionary threat shortly after his appointment as commander in chief.